Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

 Hence, during breaks, I will revisit what I have on that list and quickly run it.

-Before, my brain acts like it’s receiving unending notifications for petty tasks.
+Before, my brain used to act like it’s receiving unending notifications for petty tasks.

 And that’s what will eventually happen to you.